damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

     - FR1: To maintain the quality of food, food producer needs to main the material at cold temperature (between 3 °C and 10 °C) for short-term preservation (3h) or long-term preservation (24h).
     - FR2: ADD-ONS shall fix the internal ADD-ONS temperature for 7 °C.
     - FR3: to create a cold ambient in the cooling down system, the ADD-ONS shall compress the low temperature and pressured gas to start the cooling cycle.
     - ...

-  - Solutions (S)
-    - S1: A refrigerator can maintain material at a cold temperature for short-term preservation (3h) or long-term preservation (24h).
-    - S2: A refrigerator can cool down and preserve the temperature of internal ADD-ONS temperature for 7 °C.
-    - S3: To start the cooling down cycle of the internal ambient of ADD-ONS, a compressor constrict the low-temperature refrigerant gas to raise its pressure
-    - ...
   ```
 ![Image of functional tree](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Sources/Images/Functional%20tree%20of%20XYZ%20Cargo%20ADD-ONS%20.jpg)